scummvm/scummvm/CONTRIBUTING.md

 Contributing to ScummVM
 =======================
-Anyone are welcome to post Pull Requests to ScummVM, however, a few things are worth considering before you do so, and while our Wiki contains a more comprehensive list of details for this matter, a short version is listed here:
+Anyone is welcome to post Pull Requests to ScummVM, however, a few things are worth considering before you do so, and while our Wiki contains a more comprehensive list of details for this matter, a short version is listed here:

 Code formatting